DougHaber/pitfall-agent-javatari/README.md

 Some functions were converted to public interfaces and new functions were added to provide access to private resources (ram, cpu, bus.)
 Event hooks were added so that we can get a call each CPU cycle (for input injection) and every time the PC matched a value.
 The latter was set against a VSYNC completing, and used to check on and update the game state.
 A cycle counter was also added, so that we could be sure input was injected at the same point each run.

+All sources of randomness in Javatari.js were removed in order to keep the emulator completely deterministic.

 ## Notes on the Internals